-Option Description AMD Dynamic Root of Trust Enable/Disabl e AMD Dynamic Root of Trust Measurement (DRTM) Measurement (DRTM) To enable AM D DRTM, below configurations must be enabled: 2.
-Transparer ust be enabled and the hash algorithm must be set to SHA256. nt SME (TSME) must be enabled. nory Access Protection must be enabled.
-Power Button Enables or dis Enabled by de ables the power button on the front of the system.
+Option Description AMD Dynamic Root of Trust Enable/Disable AMD Dynamic Root of Trust Measurement (DRTM) Measurement (DRTM) To enable AMD DRTM, below configurations must be enabled: TPM2.0 must be enabled and the hash algorithm must be set to SHA256.
+Transparent SME (TSME) must be enabled.
+Direct Memory Access Protection must be enabled.
+Power Button Enables or disa ables the power button on the front of the system.
 This option is set to efault.
 AC Power Recovery Sets how the set to Last by system behaves after AC power is restored to the system.
 This option is default.
-AC Power Recovery Delay delay for the system to power up after AC power is restored to the option is set to Immediate by default.
-User Defined Delay (60 s to 600 s) Defined Delay option when the User Defined option for AC Power lay is selected.
+AC Power Recovery Delay delay for the system to power up after AC power is restored to the ption is set to Immediate by default.
+User Defined Delay (60 s to 600 s) Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.
 UEFI Variable Access Provides varying degrees of securing UEFI variables.
 When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
 When set to Controlled , selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
 Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.
 Secure Boot is set to Disabled by default.
 Secure Boot Policy When Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
 When Secure Boot policy is set to Custom , the BIOS uses the user-defined key and certificates.
 Secure Boot policy is set to Standard by default.
-Secure Boot Mode Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
-Deployed Mo User Mode, A mode is set to Deployed Mode , the available options are User Mode and de .
-If the current mode is set to User Mode , the available options are Audit Mode , and Deployed Mode .
+Secure Boot Mode Configures ho w the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
+If the current mode is set to Deployed Mode , the available options are User Mode and Deployed Mode .
+If the current mode is set to User Mode , the available options are User Mode , Audit Mode , and Deployed Mode .
 Table 24.
-So ecure Boot Mode Options Descriptions User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
+Secure Boot Mode Options Descriptions User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
 The BIOS allows unauthenticated programmatic transitions between modes.
 Deployed Mode Deployed Mode is the most secure mode.
 In Deployed Mode , PK must be installed and the BIOS performs signature verification on programmatic attempts to update policy objects.
 Deployed Mode restricts the programmatic mode transitions.
-Audit Mode In Audit mode , PK is not present.
-The BIOS does not authenticate programmatic updates to the policy objects, and transitions between modes.
-The BIOS performs a signature verification on pre-boot images and logs the results in the image Execution Information Table, but executes the images whether they pass or fail verification.
-Audit Mode is useful for programmatic determination of a working set of policy objects.

 Table 23.
-System Security details (continued)
+System Security details